In a life threatening emergency, at any time, day or night, you should dial Emergency Triple Zero (000) for Police, Fire or Ambulance.

 After dialing Triple Zero (000) you will be connected to an operator who will ask you which service you require (Police, Fire or Ambulance) and which state or territory you are calling from.
 The operator will then forward your call to the requested service here in the ACT.

 You will then be asked to provide the following information including:

 - any other relevant details such as the nature of the problem; and

 It is important you do not hang up until instructed to do so by the operator.

-If a person is unable to speak English they should dial 131 450 for the Australian Government Department of Immigration and Citizenship translation and interpreter emergency service.
+If a person is unable to speak English they should still dial 000.

 The teletypewriter (TTY) it is a dedicated text-based emergency relay-service with direct access to Police, Fire or Ambulance services.